Rak-r/OpenPodCar_V2/README.md

 To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.
 To view active topics in gazebo, use `gz topic -l` in the terminal window.

+2. If you want to run the simulation with depth camera enabled, run the below launch file.

+* Launch without Rviz : `ros2 launch pod2_decsription pod2_description.launch.py scan_node:=false`

+* Launch along with Rviz: `ros2 launch pod2_description pod2_description.launch.py rviz:=true scan_node:=false`
+This launch will launch the simulation in gazebo and don't forget to turn on the play pause button to run the simulation.
+To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.
+To view active topics in gazebo, use `gz topic -l` in the terminal window.

 ### Scripts

-This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan` to publish on Wall time.
+This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over the topics `/model/podcar/odometry`, `/lidar_scan` , `/rgbd_camera/image`, `/rgbd_camera/depth` to publish on Wall time.
 This approach is employed to avoid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.
 1. `odometry_wall_timer.py` handles the ground truth odometry `/model/podcar/odometry` topic from GZ and publishes to ROS2 topic `/odom` with changing the time stamp to wall time.
 2. `laser_wall_timer.py` handles the `/lidar_scan` topic from GZ laser plugin and publishes to ROS2 topic `/scan` with changing the time stamp to wall time.
 3. `transform_broadcaster.py` subcribes to the `/odom` topic published by the odometry_wall_timer node.
 The transform message field is made to publish wall time.
-4. `Depth_image_2_real.py` handles the `/rgbd_camera/depth` topic from GZ laser plugin and publishes to ROS2 topic `/scan` with changing the time stamp to wall time.
+4. `Depth_image_2_real.py` handles the `/rgbd_camera/depth` and  `/rgbd_camera/image` topic from GZ rgbd camera plugin and publishes to ROS2 topic `/depth` , `/depth_camera_info` and `/rgbd_image_real` with changing the time stamp to wall time.

 ## Pod2_bringup